7 Ways to Remove Mascara Without Makeup Remover for a Smudge-Free Morning

 Witch Hazel and Almond Oil

-If coconut oil is not your thing, there is an alternative recipe to consider.
-Witch hazel and almond oil work together to remove difficult eye makeup, waterproof mascara included!
+If coconut oil isn't your thing, witch hazel and almond oil work together to remove difficult eye makeup, waterproof mascara included!
 Well-known actress and lifestyle blogger Julianne Hough dubbed this her favorite all-natural eye makeup remover.
-This concoction easily removes waterproof makeup, does not sting or irritate the eyes, and can be stored for six months.
+This concoction easily removes waterproof makeup, doesn't sting or irritate the eyes, and can be stored for up to six months.

 1. Mix two tablespoons of witch hazel, two tablespoons of almond oil, and two tablespoons of water (preferably filtered) in a container.